cgwire/kitsu/docs/production-report/README.md

 You can now see all the late tasks with the two filters applied, meaning they are only validated after the **Estimated Due Date**.

-You can see the sum-up at the bottom of the page, which updates in real time depending on the applied filter.
+The sum-up is at the bottom of the page, and it updates in real time depending on the filter applied.

-You can export this page as a `.CSV` file and open it on spreadsheet software.
+You can export this page as a `CSV` file and open it using spreadsheet software.

 You can also use the **Late Status** filter built into the page.

 With this filter, you can immediately see which tasks took more time than estimated **Estimation over Duration**

 ![Task Type Estimation over duration](../img/getting-started/task_type_estimation_duration.png)

-You can also filter which tasks are late with **Due date is late**.
+You can filter the late tasks using the **Due date late** option.

-We have two ways to calculate if a task is late, the first has **estimated due date** VS **Feedback**, and the second is versus **Done**.
+We have two ways to calculate if a task is late: the first has **estimated due date** versus **Feedback**, and the second is versus **Done**.
 Depending on how you calculate it in your studio, you will always have the answer with Kitsu.

 ![Task Type Late Feedback](../img/getting-started/task_type_late_feedback.png)

  On the **Task type Page**, go to the **Schedule** tab.

-On the top part of the screen, you can see the **Start** and **End** date of this task type, as set on the production schedule.
+As set on the production schedule, the **Start** and **End** dates of this task type are visible at the top of the screen.

 The **Gantt Diagram** will be dark grey before and after these dates.
 Visually, you immediately know if you are too soon or too late.